Nengi Adoki, Bolivar Lagos, and the culture of women’s assault and harassment in public spaces

 Nengi Adoki, via @thenengers Instagram

 Nengi’s harrowing experience happened on Saturday, September 28th, 2024.
-At exactly 12:20 am, Nengi and her friend were assaulted by the security staff of Bolivar Bar, Lagos, for “taking photos without permission” after being a regular since 2019.
+According to Nengi, at exactly 12:20 am, Nengi and her friend were allegedly assaulted by the security staff of Bolivar Bar, Lagos, for “taking photos without permission” after being a regular since 2019.

 “I was a few clicks in when I suddenly noticed that I was being lifted and dragged out of the premises by multiple security staff and ended up in a pile of old tires outside their gate.
 My friend was injured, my belongings went missing, my shirt ripped, and my phone was broken as I fought back the three men and one woman who put their hands on me.”

-After requests to speak with management went unanswered for an hour, Nengi was finally let back into the restaurant, but that was not the end.
-To defend their actions, the managers spoke about how ‘call girls’ and ‘influencers’ come in to take pictures without paying for anything at the bar, after which she was dragged out a second time by the same security men.
+According to Nengi, after requests to speak with management went unanswered for an hour, Nengi said that she was finally let back into the restaurant, but that was not the end.
+To defend their actions, Nengi also told us that the managers spoke about how ‘call girls’ and ‘influencers’ come in to take pictures without paying for anything at the bar, after which she was dragged out a second time by the same security men.
 However, it turned out to be unsuccessful, as Nengi was able to break free from their grasp.

 Photos from the assault on Nengi